 - The Foreign Exchange Transactions Act

-Let’s have a look at each Act to understand what this means practically.
+Let’s have a look at each act to understand what they mean practically.

 The Foreigner’s Land Acquisition Act

-The Foreigner’s Land Acquisition Act says that when you enter into a Sales contract with a seller, you need to inform this to the head of the government within 60 days, after the contract was made.
+The Foreigner’s Land Acquisition Act explains that when you enter into a Sales Contract with a seller, you need to inform the head of the government within 60 days from the issue date of the contract.

-In addition, you should seek approval for the acquisition of land located in protected areas, where:
+Besides, you should seek approval for purchases of land located in protected areas, for example: